New York Giants 2025 Fantasy Football Projections

-Below you will find our 2023 fantasy football projections for the New York Giants.
+Our 2025 fantasy football projections below are for the New York Giants.

 MORE: Fantasy football projections for more NFL teams